WICG/webcomponents/proposals/Template-Instantiation.md

 12. If the previous step resulted in [abrupt completion](https://tc39.github.io/ecma262/#sec-completion-record-specification-type), return null.
 13. Return *instance*.

-> Note: We run the concepts to _apply attribute template part list_ and _apply node template part list_ immediately to strip away the mustache syntax in the original template as well as whitespaces before & after it to keep the initial template state consistent with the one after running these concepts in a template process callback.
+> Note: We run the concepts to _apply attribute template part list_ and _apply node template part list_ immediately to strip away the mustache syntax in the original template as well as whitespace before and after it, to keep the initial template state consistent with the one after running these concepts in a template process callback.
 Actual implementations can run these algorithm as it clones the tree, and avoid unnecessary churn of text nodes and strings as an optimization.

 When there is exactly one `{{~}}` inside a template, we keep

 To **parse a template string** with a DOMString *template*, run these steps: